knelasevero/home-server-infra/md/homeprivatenetwork.md

 Go over the wizard configuration.
 Click next on the welcome notice.
 Click next on the Netfate support notice.
 Use any hostname that you want.
 Set DNS servers that you like, maybe 1.1.1.1 for primary and 8.8.8.8 for secondary.
 Uncheck override DNS.
 Click next.

-At the WAN configuration, If you managed to put your modem in bridge passthrough mode, you will need to fill credentials here (not covering this, since this can vary a lot).
+At the WAN configuration, if you managed to put your modem in bridge passthrough mode, you will need to fill credentials here (not covering this, since this can vary a lot).
 If not, leave everything as is, and **uncheck** block private networks from entering via WAN, since your modem will give your Pfsense a private IP.
 Keep the block bogon option checked.

 ![lanconfig](https://github.com/knelasevero/home-server-infra/blob/main/md/images/image_2022-02-24_15-09-17.png?raw=true)